Historical Apoplexy · State Legislative Adaptations · North Carolina

 the largest tribe east of the Mississippi River, with

-North Carolina in 1885 but received only partial federal
+recognized by North Carolina in 1885 and pursued full federal

 (4) The Eastern Band of Cherokee Indians maintains the Qualla